How to see how many times a hashtag was used on Twitter

 You can find this information on the Dashboard.

-The most popular tweets with the hashtag
+The most popular tweets

 Top influencers and most active Twitter users

-Here you can sort influencers by reach or by the number of times they mentioned the hashtag.
+Here you can sort influencers by reach or by mentions.
 The latter will help you identify Twitter users most involved with your campaign or event.

 If you want to know more about finding influencers on Twitter, check out this guide.
 Or, if you're an audial learner, listen to our podcast about influencer marketing!
 You won’t regret it.

 This information is vital to understanding your campaign’s actual audience.